 The IE said that there has been positive and transparent engagement with Aurizon Network for the 2021-22 rebate process.
-However, the IE noted that there was some train order information that it considered Aurizon Network may not be capturing in its current scheduling and planning processes and that this was relevant to the root cause analysis as required in objective 2.11
+However, the IE noted that there was some train order information that it considered

 7 UT5. cl.
 7A.6(j).